Food and Food Ingredients

 Local Option Sales Tax

 Local option sales tax (LOST) applies in addition to the state sales or use tax.
-As a general rule, local option tax is collected on the sale of the same services and tangible personal property that are subject to the state sales tax and delivered in local option jurisdictions.
+As a general rule, LOST is collected on the sale of the same tangible personal property, services, and specified digital products that are subject to the state sales tax and delivered in local option jurisdictions.

-“Delivery” is the location in which ownership of tangible personal property is transferred from the seller to the buyer or the location where the first use of a service occurs, or potentially could occur.
-If delivery occurs in a local option tax jurisdiction, then the local option tax must be collected on the transaction.
+“Delivery” is the location in which ownership of tangible personal property or specified digital products is transferred from the seller to the buyer or the location where the first use of a service occurs, or potentially could occur.
+If delivery occurs in a LOST jurisdiction, then the local option tax must be collected on the transaction.

-Within a county, some cities may have the local option tax, some may not.
+Within a county, some cities may have LOST, but some may not.
 Also, the unincorporated area of a county may or may not have the tax.
 The rate may be up to 1 percent.
 Not all jurisdictions have this tax.

 There is no local option use tax in Iowa.
-Therefore, sales that are subject to a use tax, such as motor vehicles, are not subject to local option sales tax.
+Therefore, sales that are subject to use tax are not subject to local option sales tax.

 Local option tax lists are updated in June and in December; effective dates are July 1 and January 1.
 To obtain a current list of jurisdictions, please see our local option sales tax page.